 Although claims have been made that the use of an appropriate concrete additive will reduce capillary rise, many manufacturers of such a product are unwilling to make such a broad promise.
-For a different solution, some builders choose polyethylene sheeting under footings; however, bonding issues can make it less reliable.
+For a different solution, some builders choose polyethylene sheeting on the footings under foundation walls; however, bonding issues make this less reliable.

-Drainage composites are broadly specified as critical components of a successful below-grade moisture management system.
+Drainage composites are broadly specified as critical components of a successful below-grade commercial foundation system.
 However, they are often seen only as adjuncts to the main waterproofing or dampproofing course, tagged onto specifications as mere accessories.
-Too often treated as a commodity, drainage products are frequently viewed as interchangeable for one another without regard of their ability to meet the performance standards actually required of them.
+Too often treated as a commodity, drainage products are frequently viewed as interchangeable for one another without regard to their ability to meet the performance standards actually required of them.

 All drainage composites are not created equal.
 Often, specifiers focus on compressive strength and geocomposite water flow rates as the main criteria.

 These are very important criteria, but reliance on just those technical criteria can result in less than desirable performance over the life of the structure.
 In addition, the savvy specifier should consider the durability and strength of the membrane, both during the backfilling process and over the life cycle of the building it is intended to protect.